robomustib/fatma-emotion-companion/README.md

 ## Development

-The application uses vanilla JavaScript, HTML, and CSS.
+The application uses JavaScript, HTML, and CSS.
 No external dependencies are required.

 ### Adding New Languages